alexbarbosa1989/podman-test-webapp/README.md

 This command can be added just before the last Dockerfile instruction:

 ~~~
-# Important, use jboss user to run image
+# Important, use numeric user user to run image in Kubernetes/Openshift.
+Other containerized env can run with another user i. e., jboss
-USER jboss
+USER 1001
 ~~~

 After save the Dockerfile, the process is exactly the same as described in the above, step by step, instructions.